IBMStreams/streamsx.documentation/docs/spl/atom/atom-guide-3-editor.markdown

 View an operator's documentation
 --------------------------------
-You can hover over any artifact, such as a parameter, stream, or operator, and its documentation will be displayed, if it is available.
+You can hover over any artifact, such as a parameter, stream, or operator, and its documentation will be displayed if it is available.

 For example, the first operator in the application is a `FileSource` operator.
 Hover over the operator to see its documentation: